 Where are all the female creation myths?

 The female body follows the lunar cycle, which is closely associated with the idea of death and rebirth (waning and waxing moon).
 The cardinal function of the female body is reproduction.
-The female myths, describing female initiation, are aimed at repetition, rebirth, the eternal life cycle.
-Actually, very few genuine female myths exist in written–male, civilised, “symbolic” (Lacan)–form, due to many reasons.
-Connected with essential life mysteries such as menstruation and birth (both involving bloody), female myths are more secret and sacred than male myths.
+The big struggle-free myths, describing female initiation, are aimed at repetition, rebirth, the eternal life cycle.
+Actually, very few genuine big struggle-free myths exist in written—male, civilised, “symbolic” (Lacan)—form, due to many reasons.
+Connected with essential life mysteries such as menstruation and birth (both involving bloody), big struggle-free myths are more secret and sacred than male myths.
 They have mostly existed in oral form, as esoteric rituals.
 In Western civilisation, they have been suppressed and muted by the dominant male culture.
 We can only discover traces and remnants of them, in the figures of the *Progenitrix, the witch, the **chthonic goddess.

 *Progenitrix = A female progenitor, a foremother, any of a person’s direct female ancestors (ancestresses).